areaDetector/ADAndor/docs/ADAndor/andorDoc.rst

 .. cssclass:: table-bordered table-striped table-hover
 .. flat-table::
   :header-rows: 2
-  :widths: 5 5 5 70 5 5 5
+  :widths: 70 10 10 10

-  * -
-    -
-    - Parameter Definitions in andorCCD.h and EPICS Record Definitions in andorCCD.template
+  * - Parameter Definitions in andorCCD.h and EPICS Record Definitions in andorCCD.template
-  * - Parameter index variable
-    - asyn interface
-    - Access
-    - Description
+  * - Description
     - drvInfo string
     - EPICS record name
     - EPICS record type
-  * - AndorCoolerParam
-    - asynInt32
-    - R/W
-    - Turn the CCD cooler on and off
+  * - Turn the CCD cooler on and off
     - ANDOR_COOLER
     - AndorCooler, AndorCooler_RBV
     - bo, bi
-  * - AndorTempStatusMessage
-    - asynOctet
-    - R/O
-    - Temperature status message.
+  * - Temperature status message.
     - ANDOR_TEMP_STAT
     - AndorTempStatus_RBV
     - waveform
-  * - AndorMessage
-    - asynOctet
-    - R/O
-    - Other status message.
+  * - Other status message.
     - ANDOR_MESSAGE
     - AndorMessage_RBV
     - waveform
-  * - AndorShutterMode
-    - asynInt32
-    - R/W
-    - Selects the Andor shutter mode.
-Choices are: |br|
+  * - Selects the Andor shutter mode.
+Choices are:
-      Full Auto |br|
+      Full Auto
-      Always Open |br|
+      Always Open
-      Always Closed |br|
+      Always Closed
-      Open for FVB |br|
+      Open for FVB
-      Open for Any |br|
+      Open for Any
     - ANDOR_SHUTTER_MODE
     - AndorShutterMode
     - mbbo
-  * - AndorShutterExTTL
-    - asynInt32
-    - R/W
-    - Selects the TTL polarity of an external shutter.
-Choices are: |br|
+  * - Selects the TTL polarity of an external shutter.
+Choices are:
-      Low To Open |br|
+      Low To Open
-      High To Open |br|
+      High To Open
     - ANDOR_SHUTTER_EXTTL
     - AndorShutterExTTL
     - bo
-  * - AndorPALFileName
-    - asynOctet
-    - R/W
-    - Path and Filename of pallette file (used for TIFF and BMP file colours) (255 chars max).
+  * - Path and Filename of pallette file (used for TIFF and BMP file colours) (255 chars max).
     - ANDOR_PAL_FILE_PATH
     - PALFilePath
     - waveform
-  * - AndorAdcSpeed
-    - asynInt32
-    - R/W
-    - Switch between the slow (low noise) ADC and the fast ADC.
-Choices are: |br|
+  * - Switch between the slow (low noise) ADC and the fast ADC.
+Choices are:

-      0.05 MHz |br|
+      - 0.05 MHz
-      2.5 MHz |br|
+      - 2.5 MHz
     - ANDOR_ADC_SPEED
     - AndorADCSpeed, AndorADCSpeed_RBV
     - mbbo, mbbi
-  * - AndorAccumulatePeriod
-    - asynFloat64
-    - R/W
-    - Controls the period between accumulations when ImageMode=Single or Multiple and NumExposures&gt;1.
+  * - Controls the period between accumulations when ImageMode=Single or Multiple and NumExposures&gt;1.
 NOTE: Some Andor detectors (including the iKon) only support a single period when doing multiple accumulations in kinetic series mode.
 For these cameras ANDOR_ACCUMULATE_PERIOD has no effect, ACQUIRE_PERIOD determines the time